openedx-unsupported/devstack/README.rst

 All of the services can be run by following the steps below.
 Note that since we are running many containers, you should configure Docker with a sufficient amount of resources.
-Our testing found that `configuring Docker for Mac`_ with 2 CPUs and 4GB of memory works well.
+Our testing found that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 4GB of memory works well.

 1. The Docker Compose file mounts a host volume for each service's executing code.
 The host directory is defaults to be a sibling of this directory.
 For